moneytech/Js_virtual_machine/README.md

 # Js_vm

 #### Description
-run JS on an STM board
+this is a virtual machine to run JS on an STM board

 #### Software Architecture
-Software architecture description
+STM32F103 JavaScipt

 #### Installation